Soviet Union during the Iran–Iraq War: Support for Iran

 After Mikhail Gorbachev took power in 1985, relations improved somewhat.
-"Support" began to include some diplomatic exchanges and economic cooperation, preparing the way for much better relations after the war ended in 1988.
-While the fall of the Soviet Union was not foreseen, Gorbachev took a long-term view of Soviet-Iranian relations.
+Support began to include some diplomatic exchanges and economic cooperation, laying the foundations for the much-improved relations that developed after the war ended in 1988.
+While he did not foresee the fall of the Soviet Union, Gorbachev took a long-term view of Soviet-Iranian relations.

 Iran, after the Western embargo of 1979, was motivated to expand its own manufacturing capability and to seek short-term, clandestine procurement of spares and replacements compatible with its Western equipment base.
 To the extent the Soviet Union could satisfy these needs, it had incentive to do so.
-Some equipment was shipped from satellite states such as Bulgaria, Poland and Romania.
-North Korea (see North Korean support for Iran during the Iran–Iraq war both shipped Soviet-designed weapons it made, as well as acting as a conduit for shipments directly from the Soviet Union and the China, even though China was a rival of the Soviets for Middle East influence.
-Certainly, Soviet clients, such as Libya and Syria, were providing Soviet products to Iran, and the Soviets did not announce a general embargo on them.
-That the Soviets were willing do so selectively, as when they proposed shipment of advanced naval mines from Libya to Iran, saying "opposed the unauthorized transfer of their military technology to a third country" indicates that some exports were tolerated."After American officials told Moscow of the deal, Soviet officials said they opposed the unauthorized transfer of their military technology to a third country and informed the United States that they had made this policy known to Tripoli," according to Administration officials.
+Some equipment was shipped from satellite states such as Bulgaria, Poland, and Romania.
+North Korea (see North Korean support for Iran during the Iran–Iraq war both shipped Soviet-designed weapons it made, as well as acting as a conduit for shipments directly from the Soviet Union and China, even though China was a rival of the Soviets for Middle East influence.
+Numerous Soviet allies, such as Libya and Syria, were providing Soviet products to Iran, and the Soviets did not announce a general embargo on them.
+That the Soviets were willing do so selectively, as when they proposed the shipment of advanced naval mines from Libya to Iran, saying they "opposed the unauthorized transfer of their military technology to a third country" indicates that some exports were tolerated."After American officials told Moscow of the deal, Soviet officials said they opposed the unauthorized transfer of their military technology to a third country and informed the United States that they had made this policy known to Tripoli," according to Administration officials.